iExecBlockchainComputing/documentation/for-developers/confidential-computing/choose-your-tee-framework.md

 - Scone
 - Gramine

+{% hint style="warning %}

+Today, it is not possible to build a TEE application for a SGX enclave from a laptop based on an ARM architecture like the latest **MacBook Pro** devices.
+Before going further, please ensure you are working on a `x86_64` compatible device like a laptop, a server or a virtual machine properly configured with previously mentioned required tools.

+It is strongly recommended to work with an **Ubuntu 20.04 LTS** installation due to limitations on supported C libraries in Scone and Gramine frameworks.

+{% endhint %}

 ## Scone

 At a high-level, Scone protects the confidentiality and integrity of the data and the code without needing to modify or recompile the application.
 With native Intel® SGX technology, the OS is not a part of the Trusted Computing Base (TCB) hence system calls and kernel services are not available from an Intel® SGX enclave.
 This can be limiting as the application will not be able to use File System and sockets directly from the code running inside the enclave.
 The [Scone](https://scontain.com/) framework resolves this and reduces the burden of porting the application to Intel® SGX.